Steer Clear of Weather-Related Pipe Bursts: Tips & What to Look For This Winter

 As the winter season quickly approaches, we are reminded of family get-togethers, good food, holidays, and the end of another year.
 However, one thing not mentioned enough is the propensity of the pipes in your home or business to burst during these much colder temperatures.
 For those of us living in the northern part of the country, colder days are typical, and many of our homes and businesses are prepared as such.
-In the south, cold temperatures are not common, and are often unexpected, leaving residents without the same “winterized” homes and businesses that you’d find in the north.
-Although taking the proper steps to make sure your home or business is safe is extremely beneficial in preventing a pipe bursts, it doesn’t always preclude you from experiencing this awful disaster.
+In the south, cold temperatures are not common and are often unexpected, leaving residents without the same “winterized” homes and businesses that you’d find in the north.
+Although taking the proper steps to make sure your home or business is safe is highly beneficial in preventing pipe bursts, it doesn’t always preclude you from experiencing this awful disaster.
 This article will explain why cold temperatures are a cause for concern, what to watch out for, and tips on how to help prevent pipe bursts.

 Preventing Pipe Bursts For Your Home